adventures in paying attention

 Further introductions:

-Although various and sundry folks may show up in these Junkie parts, these particular cuties fuel much of my thinking (or sometimes prevent much of my thinking, take your pick.)
+Although various and sundry folks may show up in these Junkie parts, these particular cuties fuel much of my thinking (or sometimes prevent much of my thinking; take your pick.)

 Baby Girl: Born in 2008 and wowing us with her smile and her fledgling giggles.
 I call her Baby Girl because girl and baby continue to be her most awe-inspiring qualities for everyone within our walls.
 I thought of giving her a "real" code name, one not so Jane Doe-like.
 "Cheeks" would be appropriate because hers are so kissable, but I can't bear to part with Baby or Girl just yet.
 The joy of tiny fingers and toes and the wonder of all things pink are too precious.